j4w8n/supakit/README.md

 Create a Supabase client in your root +layout.ts file.
 We're using `$env/dynamic` in the example, but you can also use `$env/static` if it's a better fit for your use-case.

 This client is available in `data` and `$page.data` in your downstream load functions and pages.

-If you want to use SvelteKit's native invalidate method, after session changes, be sure to use `depends` below.
-Otherwise, you can omit and setup the [session store](#session-store).

-Note that SvelteKit's `fetch` must be passed as the third parameter to the client.

 ```ts
 /* src/routes/layout.ts */